Slins-23/software-renderer/README.md

 - Improve exception handling

-- Include sub-meshes found in meshes (`.obj` files can have multiple different parts that make the mesh, for example if modeling a house, you might have separate meshes for the walls called `Wall_0` or `Floor_2` and so on.
-Should I create sub-meshes for them?
-Or just ignore them and only load the rendering information?)
+- Include sub-meshes found in meshes (`.obj` files can have multiple different parts that comprise the mesh.
+For example, if modeling a house, you might have separate meshes for the walls called `Wall_0` or `Floor_2` and so on.)

 - Fix spotlight light type behavior